WayScience/nf1_schwann_cell_painting_data/2.cellprofiler_analysis/README.md

 To improve the speed for analysis, we have implemented `CellProfiler Parallel`, which utilizes multi-processing to run one plate per CPU core.

+All analysis is performed on a Linux-based machine running Pop_OS!
+LTS 22.04 with an AMD Ryzen 7 3700X 8-Core Processor, 16 CPU cores, and 64GB of RAM.

 ### Speed when running CellProfiler Parallel

-When using CellProfiler Parallel to run analysis on 5 plates, it took approximately 28 hours to finish on a Linux-based machine running Pop_OS!
-LTS 22.04 with an AMD Ryzen 7 3700X 8-Core Processor with 16 CPU workers.
+When using CellProfiler Parallel to run analysis on 5 plates, it took approximately 28 hours to finish.

 ### Speed when running CellProfiler Sequential

 To run analysis on plates 1 and 2, it took approximately one hour.
 To run analysis on plates 3 and 3 prime, it took approximately 31 hours (~ 16 hours each).
-The analysis was run on a Linux-based machine running Pop_OS!
-LTS 22.04 with an AMD Ryzen 7 3700X 8-Core Processor.

 #### Difference in speed